 At this point, your options are very limited:

-1. You can file bankruptcy.
+- You can file bankruptcy.

 You may be able to recoup some or all of the money if you immediately file for bankruptcy.
-This option is different from state to state.
+This option varies from state to state.
 If you are able to "exempt" those funds that were levied from your bank, then the creditor could be forced to return the money to you.
 A bankruptcy attorney in your area will be able to tell you whether some, none or all of the funds could be returned after you file bankruptcy papers.

-2. You could contest the lawsuit.
+- You could contest the lawsuit.

 This could be impossible because the creditor's judgment could be too old to contest.
 However, if you were not properly served, you could have the judgment set aside.
-This can be done without an attorney, but it is a complicated process and will not assure that the funds will be returned.
+This can be done without an attorney, but it is a complicated process and will not ensure that the funds will be returned.

-3. You could no longer use your bank account.
+- You could no longer use your bank account.

 If you cannot file for bankruptcy and the judgment cannot be overturned, then you will be unable to keep funds in your bank.
 The creditor could continuously levy your bank account until the balance is paid in full.
 You could be relegated to using cashier's checks and money orders to pay your bills.

+To ask a question of the Bankruptcy Adviser, go to the "Ask the Experts" page and select "Bankruptcy" as the topic.
 Read more Bankruptcy Adviser columns and more stories about debt management.